Click Below for FAQ Answers

 Transferring Credit from Another Institution

-If you have graduate credit from another institution you may transfer up to, but no more than, nine credits to fulfill credit at the University of Florida within your master’s program.
+If you are a master’s degree student and you have graduate credit from another institution you may transfer up to, but no more than, nine credits to fulfill credit at the University of Florida within your master’s program.
+Only master’s students are eligible to transfer credits into their program at the University of Florida from another institution and the coursework must meet the following criteria:

 - The term/year the course was completed

-- The course in our program which the credits will satisfy
+- The course in our program for which you think the credits will satisfy

-- A syllabus from the course that the student wants to transfer
+- A syllabus for the course that you would like to transfer from

 Transferring Credit Toward a Higher Degree